KratosMultiphysics/Examples/shape_optimization/06_bead_optimization_plate/README.md

 ## Results

 ### Shape Evolution
-The below images shows the shape evolution of the plate during the bead optimization iterations.
+The below images shows the shape evolution of the bead pattern on a plate during the optimization iterations.
 In the table further below, a comparison with manual solutions shows that the bead pattern obtained from the optimized solutions perform better.

 <p align="center">
     <img src="images/beadOpt_result.gif" width="800">